What is a Drug and Alcohol Counselor?

 A drug and alcohol counselor works with individuals struggling with substance abuse and addiction.
 These professionals provide counseling and support services to help clients overcome their addiction, regain control of their lives, and achieve sobriety.
 They may work in a variety of settings, including hospitals, outpatient clinics, and private practices, and they may work with clients who are experiencing a range of substance abuse issues, from mild to severe.

-Drug and alcohol counselors play a vital role in helping clients develop coping mechanisms and skills to manage their addiction.
+Drug and alcohol counselors help clients develop coping mechanisms and skills to manage their addiction.
 They may provide individual or group counseling sessions, and they may also facilitate support groups and other treatment programs.
-In addition to providing emotional support and guidance, counselors may also educate clients on the risks associated with drug and alcohol abuse and help them develop strategies to avoid triggers and maintain sobriety over the long term.

 What does a Drug and Alcohol Counselor do?